souvksinha/GNN-MD/README.md

-This is an ongoing project..
+This a ongoing project to explore GNN models to classify MD simulation trajectories.